zsmagyari/ClimShift/README.md

   2.- R library preparation: the folowing external package have to be installed:

  - shiny

-        * shiny

-        * shinyFiles
+ - shinyFiles

  - leaflet

  - ncdf4

  - rgdal

  - raster

   - shinyWidgets

   3.- Download and launch the toolbox from GitHub inside R Studio